Welcome to the Indiana State Museum and Historic Sites

 William (Bill) Browne, Jr., is the CEO and founding principal of RATIO Architects.
 Since establishing RATIO more than 40 years ago, Bill has led the expansion of the firm to six studio locations in Indianapolis, Chicago, Raleigh, Denver, Milwaukee, and Champaign, Illinois, with a growing national body of expertise, and an international presence with work in Korea, China, Malaysia, and Egypt.
 Many of the firm’s most significant projects are located close to his home state of Indiana, including the new hospital for IU Health, the Elanco Headquarters, the expansion of the NCAA Headquarters, the expansion to the Indiana Convention Center with the new Signia by Hilton Hotel, the Children’s Museum of Indianapolis, numerous higher education facilities, and of course, the Indiana State Museum.
 Bill is an active member of the Indianapolis community, currently serving as president of the Indianapolis Historic Preservation Commission.
 Bill also is the past chair of Downtown Indy, a commissioner with the White River State Park Commission, and a member of the Greater Indianapolis Progress Committee, the American Institute of Architects, and Indiana Landmarks.
 Bill enjoys living downtown in the historic Lockerbie Square neighborhood with his wife Tiffany and their two Pomeranians, Renzo and Carlo.

-• THAO NGUYEN, Vice-Chair
+• NANCY JORDAN, Vice-Chair

-• LIZ WITTE, SECRETARY
+• LIZ WITTE, TREASURER

 Liz Witte